 \subsection{Understanding Class 0}

 As shown in Figure \ref{fig:class0 exp}, class 0 can be seen as an edge case of the Class 2 phase diagram.
-In particular when $\vartheta_s, \vartheta_m \to 0.5$ due to constrained prospecting vision and a blind movement rule, the segregated region is ``pinched out'' of the phase diagram as these transitions overlap.
-Constrained prospecting vision paired with a large neighborhood increases $\vartheta_s$ due to localizing the avalanche and a high degree of correlation between the dissatisfied agents $q$ and the prospecting sites $q$.
-Thus any improvements achieved (despite the blind movement criteria) are minimized and the transition is delayed $\vartheta_s \simeq 0.5$.
+In particular, $\vartheta_s, \vartheta_m$ both converge to 0.5 due to constrained prospecting vision and a blind movement rule.
+The segregated region is ``pinched out'' of the phase diagram as these transitions overlap.
+Constrained prospecting vision paired with a large neighborhood increases $\vartheta_s$ due to localization of the avalanche and increasing correlations between the dissatisfied agent's homophily quotient and that of the prospect sites.
+Thus, any improvements achieved (despite the blind movement criteria) are minimized and the transition threshold is raised to $\vartheta_s \simeq 0.5$.
 The upper transition at $\vartheta_m$ is also lowered to $\vartheta_m \simeq 0.5$ as the `blind' movement criteria favors picking the closest available site which will have a high degree of correlation to the originally dissatisfying $q$ and is thus unlikely to offer satisfaction even at moderate th.
-Ultimately at low thresholds with constrained prospecting vision, not enough seeds are available to trigger the avalanche.
-Once enough seeds become available the `blind' move rule results in dynamic coordination failures at lower thresholds than usual as a result of prospecting vision.
+Ultimately, at low thresholds with constrained prospecting vision, not enough seeds are available to trigger the avalanche.
+Once enough seeds become available the `blind' move rule results in dynamic coordination failures at lower thresholds than usual as a result of the constrained prospecting vision.

 While no transition can be seen in segregation outcomes, a transition in the dynamics of agents can be seen at this point of overlap.
-Furthermore, the distance weighted search still interpolates smoothly between the NN and random rule sets under move always (see Figure \ref{fig:DW always}), confirming its equivalent to the behavior seen under (s,m) = (2,0) but with the transitions at ($\vartheta_s, \vartheta_m$) overlapping.
+Furthermore, the distance weighted search still interpolates smoothly between the NN and random rule sets under move always (see Figure \ref{fig:class0 exp}), confirming it has equivalent behavior to that seen under (s,m) = (2,0) but with the transitions at ($\vartheta_s, \vartheta_m$) overlapping.